 The People of Truth Or Consequence Needed An Answer

 The tactics of David Parker Ray were strangely similar to the Navajo stories of the New Mexico Skinwalker.
-A human like figure that would take interest in a human, stalk them, lure them in with a disguise, and then bring them to the dark side.
-This theory would also explain the reluctance of the locals to speak of the New Mexico Skinwalker.
-Some may know the truth, and actually prefer it to the even more twisted reality.
+A human like figure would take interest in a human, stalk them, lure them in with a disguise, and then bring them to the dark side.
+This theory also explains the reluctance of the locals to speak of the New Mexico Skinwalker.
+Even if some know the truth, they actually prefer it to the even more twisted reality.

 On the top: Artist rendition of New Mexico Skinwalker, created in 1995, remastered in 2007

 On the bottom: King Ramses from Courage the Cowardly Dog, 2000